 - Manage Anger, Sadness, Loss, Disappointment and other more difficult feelings by learning how to be with them in a spacious way

 - Change Old Behavior Patterns and Develop New Healthy Ones

-Because each person has different issues and goals for therapy, therapy will be different depending on the individual.
-In general, you can expect to come in to my office, have some tea, sit on the couch at our scheduled time and discuss the current events happening in your life, your feelings and thoughts, your personal history relevant to your issue, and report progress (or any new insights gained) from the previous therapy session.
-Regardless of what gets brought into the room, I will guide into a process that will help you deepen into yourself, gain awareness, look objectively at the issue, problem or insight, meet and heal hurts, work through issues, etc. This will change each time we meet depending on what you bring into the room to work through.
+Because each person has different issues and goals for therapy, therapy will be different for each individual.
+In general, you can expect to come in to my office, have some tea, sit on the couch at our scheduled time and discuss the current events happening in your life, an issue, your feelings and thoughts about it, your personal history relevant to the topic, and report progress (or any new insights gained) from the previous therapy session.
+Regardless of what gets brought into the room, I will guide into a process that allows you drop into yourself, gain awareness, look objectively at the issue, problem or insight, meet and heal hurts, work through it and find more clarity, etc. This will change each time we meet depending on what you bring into the room to work through.

-Depending on your specific needs, therapy can be short-term, for a specific issue, or longer-term, to deal with more difficult relationship patterns, for example, or your desire to heal an attachment issue or trauma from childhood.
-Either way, it is most beneficial to schedule weekly sessions with me.
+Depending on your specific needs, therapy can be short-term, for a specific issue, or longer-term, to deal with more entrenched relationship patterns, for example, or your desire to heal an attachment issue or trauma from childhood.
+Either way, it is most beneficial to schedule weekly sessions.
 As clients attain skills to support themselves outside of the room, it often makes sense to move toward reducing their sessions to every other week or less depending on what is needed and desired.
 I do have many clients who enjoy coming every week, and that is fine too, if that's what works for you.